Early Life and Education

 Philanthropy

-George Kurtz and his wife Anna support charities focused on adolescent mental health.
+While specific philanthropic details are not widely publicized, Kurtz and his wife, Anna, support charities focused on adolescent mental health.